Archie Cameron: Early life

-Cameron was born in Happy Valley, South Australia, the son of Mary Ann (née McDonald) and John Cameron.
+Cameron was born on 22 March 1895 in Happy Valley, South Australia, the son of Mary Ann (née McDonald) and John Cameron.
 His parents were both immigrants from Scotland.

-He was educated at state schools and worked on his father's farm at Happy Valley until 1916, when he joined the First Australian Imperial Force and fought on the Western Front.
-He was gassed while in the front, suffering severe damage to his heart and lungs.
-After World War I Cameron took up farming near Loxton as part of a soldier settlement scheme, and became active in the newly formed Country Party.
+Cameron attended the state school at Nairne until the age of twelve.
+After leaving school he worked as a labourer, including on his father's farm near Loxton.
+He enlisted in the Australian Imperial Force (AIF) in April 1916, as a private in the 27th Battalion.
+He was later appointed as a warrant officer and held the temporary rank of regimental quartermaster sergeant, serving on the Western Front in France and Belgium.
+His exposure to poison gas during the war caused him heart and lung problems in later life.

+Cameron returned to Australia in July 1919 and was formally discharged from the AIF in September 1919.
+In the same year he commenced farming at Noora, near the Victorian border, under a soldier settlement scheme.
+He was largely self-educated and was said to be "a prodigious reader of military strategy, biography, economics and foreign affairs, much of it in French and German".
+He reportedly became a fluent German speaker through his association with Barossa Germans.

 State politics

-An early member of the Country Party, Cameron unsuccessfully stood for the South Australian House of Assembly seat of Wooroora at the 1924 state election.
+Cameron served on the Loxton District Council from 1920 to 1927.
+An early member of the Country Party, he unsuccessfully stood for the South Australian House of Assembly seat of Wooroora at the 1924 state election.
 He reprised his candidacy in Wooroora at the 1927 state election and was elected.

 Cameron was elected state leader of the Country Party in 1928.
 Prior to the 1931 federal election he was involved in the formation of the Emergency Committee of South Australia as a united anti-Labor party.
 In 1932 he led his party into a merger with the Liberal Federation to form the Liberal and Country League.
 The Country Party's terms were stiff; among them, Cameron sought to transfer to federal politics, and wanted a safe seat in which to run at the next election.
 Accordingly, Cameron resigned from state parliament in 1934 in order to run in that year's federal election.